dcmox/adios/README.md

 ## Todo

--   Make a client side version of this as well using Native Fetch API
--   Make the requests fully abortable
+-   Make the requests fully abortable (via Node)
--   Add ability for multiple proxies.
+-   Add ability for rotating proxies.
 -   Add ability for multiple requests in parallel.